Liz’s Pinterest Board Stitch Fix Review

 If you aren’t familiar, Stitch Fix is a personal styling service.
 When you initially sign up, you take an in-depth survey that asks you about your clothing size, personal style, and price preferences.
 Your stylist handpicks five items based on your preferences within the survey.
 The fee for this service is $20, and that includes free shipping as well as free returns.
 If you keep any of the items they send you, you get to deduct the $20 fee from the total.
 If you keep all five items, you also get a 25% discount!

 FYI – My items are reflective of my style and price preferences, so your Stitch Fix may be completely different!

 My Subscription Addiction paid for this product.
 (Check out the review process post to learn more about how we review products).

 Stitch Fix now offers services for Men, Kids, Maternity, Petite, and Plus Size!

 The Cost: $20 styling fee (pay for whatever items you keep minus the $20 credit)

-The Products: 5 clothing and accessory items selected for you based on your Style Profile.
+The Products: 5 clothing and accessory items selected for you by a personal stylist based on your Style Profile.